 The Department of Religious Studies offers a wide range of courses covering all of the major religions of the world and exposing students to a wide variety of methodological and theoretical approaches to the academic study of religion.
 The Department offers undergraduate Majors and Minors in Religious Studies, and Master of Arts and Ph.D. degrees in Religious Studies.
 Students at all levels have the opportunity to explore in depth the diverse social, intellectual, ethical, and theoretical issues that arise when studying the manifestations and impacts of religion today and throughout human history.

 Faculty members are active scholars in the field of Religious Studies and command a broad spectrum of scholarly approaches to a wide range of religious traditions.
-Throughout the year, the Department hosts an active calendar of lectures, colloquia, conferences and other events centered on the academic interdisciplinary study of religion.
-Annually, the Department presents the Holstein Family Community Lecture in Religious Studies, a lecture by a distinguished visiting speaker on the interactions of religion and society as manifested in social, cultural, and ethical debates.
-In recent years, the Department has played host biannually to large international academic conferences on Sikh Studies and South Asian Religions sponsored by the Dr. Jasbir Singh Saini Endowed Chair in Sikh and Punjabi Studies.
+Throughout the year, the Department hosts an active calendar of lectures, conferences, and other events centered on the interdisciplinary academic study of religion.
+The Department also hosts large, biennial international academic conferences on Sikh Studies and South Asian Religions sponsored by the Dr. Jasbir Singh Saini Endowed Chair in Sikh and Punjabi Studies and on queer and transgender studies in religion sponsored by the Holstein Family and Community Chair in Religious Studies.